NiklasTrippler/LmComponents/docs/ScreenshotAutomationProcess.md

 When adding a new component, developers/LLMs must:

 1. ✅ Create component code
-2. ✅ Create Notebook demo page
+2. ✅ Create Storybook demo page
 3. ✅ Update screenshot tool to capture new component
 4. ✅ Run screenshot tool to generate images
 5. ✅ Add overview screenshot to Components.Md